TM1637 4-Digit 7 Segment Display Module with Raspberry Pi Pico

 Prerequisites

-Before we start this lesson make sure you are familiar with and have the latest version Python 3 in your system, have set up MicoPython in Raspberry Pi Pico, and have a running Integrated Development Environment(IDE) in which we will be doing the programming.
-We will be using the same Thonny IDE as we have done previously when we learned how to blink and chase LEDs in micro-python.
-If you have not followed our previous tutorial, you check here:
+Before we start this lesson, make sure you are familiar with and have the latest version of Python 3 installed on your system, have set up MicroPython on your Raspberry Pi Pico, and have a running Integrated Development Environment (IDE) for programming.
+We will be using the Thonny IDE, which we have used in previous tutorials.
+If you have not followed our previous tutorials, you can check here:

 If you are using uPyCraft IDE, you can check this getting started guide:

-TM1637 4-digit 7 Segment Display Module
+TM1637 4-Digit 7-Segment Display Module

 TM1637 4 Digit 7 Segment Display Module